spatialos/gdk-for-unity/docs/content/glossary.md

 > * [Introduction to schema]({{urlRoot}}/shared/schema/introduction)

 ### Unity ECS world
 In Unity's ECS Worlds are the equivalent of [Scenes](scenes).
-They consist of a set of ECS entities, components and systems.

-In the SpatialOS GDK for Unity, ECS worlds are an abstraction used to represet the [SpatialOS world](spatialos-world), which is the canonical source of truth about what is happening in your SpatialOS game.
+They are a set of ECS entities, components and systems.
+In the SpatialOS GDK for Unity, ECS worlds (and everything in them) are an abstraction used to represet all or part of the [SpatialOS world](spatialos-world), which is the canonical source of truth.

 > Related: [Unity ECS documentation: World](https://github.com/Unity-Technologies/EntityComponentSystemSamples/blob/master/Documentation/content/ecs_in_detail.md#world)

 ### Unity ECS entity
-In the SpatialOS GDK for Unity you can represent a [SpatialOS entity](spatialos-entity) as a `GameObject` or a [Unity ECS `Entity`](#unity-ecs-entity).
+In the SpatialOS GDK for Unity you can represent a [SpatialOS entity](spatialos-entity) as a [`GameObject`](gameobject) or a [Unity ECS `Entity`](#unity-ecs-entity).
+A [Unity ECS `Entity`] is an abstraction used to represet a [SpatialOS entity].

-Unity ECS entities are the equivalent of [GameObjects](gameobject).

 > Related:
 > * [Unity ECS documentation: Entity](https://github.com/Unity-Technologies/EntityComponentSystemSamples/blob/master/Documentation/content/ecs_in_detail.md#entity)